-Building Information ModellingSilcock Dawson has been working on BIM projects for three years and are currently using REVIT 15 for 3D drawing/modeling and NAVIS Works for clash detection.
+Building Information ModellingSilcock Dawson has been working on BIM projects for over three years and are currently using REVIT 18 for 3D drawing/modeling and NAVIS Works for clash detection.
 REVIT also integrates with TAS our Thermal Modelling software creating a seamless and efficient service.

 The advantages of using BIM during the design process means that the building envelope, structure and services can be reviewed regularly in 3D, this is generally carried out at design team meetings.
 Pinch points, clashes and ease of maintenance access can be reviewed and corrective action taken at an early stage.
 Later on in the process NAVIS Works is also used to identify and resolve clash detection, which is of particular importance during the final co-ordination stages of the design.